Skip to content

 add

-Automatically adds a discovered table into your sources.yaml.
+Automatically adds one or more discovered tables into your sources.yaml.

 Options: